xrdocs/programmability/_tutorials/radkit-tips-and-tricks.md

 ## Iterating through results

 Now that we have collected the command, we might want to iterate through results to do something (here, we will just print the output).
-Yet, in Radkit 1.9.0, there is no elegant want to do it.
+Yet, in RADKit 1.9.0, there is no elegant want to do it.
 The easiest way I found is this one:

 ```python
 for name, result in software_version.items():